 Veneers and Light Reflection

-Enamel is naturally translucent and light shines through to bounce off the underlying dentin which is the reason for the healthy sheen present in healthy smiles.
+Enamel is naturally translucent and the light shines through to bounce off the underlying dentin which is the reason for the healthy sheen present in healthy smiles.
 Dental porcelain is semi-translucent which means the light reflects off the veneers just as it does off naturally healthy teeth.
-Porcelain veneers are virtually indistinguishable from natural enamel de to their highly customized fabrication process and the way in which light interacts with them.
-Veneers, therefore, provide patients with a completely natural and healthy-looking smile.[/su_column][/su_row]
+Porcelain veneers are virtually indistinguishable from natural enamel due to their highly customized fabrication process and how light interacts with them.
+Veneers, therefore, provide patients with a completely natural and healthy-looking smile.

-Advantages over Other Procedures
+Advantages Over Other Procedures

-- Veneers are stain resistant which means they last for years at a time.
-Regular teeth whitening procedures don’t produce as dramatic results and typically need touch ups approximately two times a year.
+- Veneers are stain-resistant which means they last for years at a time.
+Regular teeth whitening procedures don’t produce as dramatic results and typically need touch-ups approximately two times a year.

-- Veneers offer more natural looking results.
+- Veneers offer more natural-looking results.
 Cosmetic dental bonding may correct similar flaws in the teeth but it appears opaque.
 This means light does not reflect as it does with veneers and the teeth look less natural and healthy.